 Before we flip our calendars to 2019, let’s take a look back at all the iconic tech happenings from this year.
-There were some big technology jumps in 2018 that portend exciting times ahead.
+Check out the Big Technology Jumps of 2018 we have discussed in this article that portends exciting times ahead.

 In no particular order, here’s what happened this year: